zicecommunity/zice/doc/zmq.md

 it to localhost or 127.0.0.1) will still expose it to the wilds of the Internet, because of an attack vector called DNS rebinding.
-DNS rebinding allows an attacker located remotely on the Internet to trick applications that you're running on the same computer as Zcashd to contact your supposedly localhost-only ZMQ port, then, depending on the program they may be able to attempt to attack it.
+DNS rebinding allows an attacker located remotely on the Internet to trick applications that you're running on the same computer as ZiCEd to contact your supposedly localhost-only ZMQ port, then, depending on the program they may be able to attempt to attack it.